Karrotts/Billys-Bike-Store/README.md

 ## Entity Framework
 * What is Entity Framework?
+   * The Entity Framework is a framework that allows developers to work with data without having to focuse on the underlying data table.
 * What is a Connection String?
+   *  A connection string is a string that specifies information about the data source, such as name of server, as well as it may carry authentication information such as usernames and passwords.
 * What is a Database Context?
+   * The database context is the connection to the database.
+It is used to query or to save data to the database.
 * What is a Model Repository?
+  * A model repository is a data repository that is modelled off the models created for the application.
 * Migration vs Scaffolding?
+  * Scaffolding creates all the basic CRUD operations dynamically, migration does not auto implement the CRUD operations but allows you to connect your application to the data source.
 * Seeding the database
+  * Seeding the database is the process of added data to your database to verify functionallity.

 ## Displaying the Products
 ![progress check](imgs/storefront.JPG)